The Common Roots Sound System

 Representing on behalf of the Common Roots Soundsystem, the self proclaimed “flavor finder”, the crafty blends specialist and forager of fine global flavors since ’96.

 2016 marks my 20th year of digging in the crates and #findingflavor as a DJ.
-Over the years I’ve gone by the pseudonym of Rhymic as my DJ name which is a portmanteau of my first and last name but with a different spelling (Ryan-McGuire).
+Over the years I’ve gone by the pseudonym of Rhymic as my DJ name which is a portmanteau of my first and last name with a twist on the spelling (Ryan-McGuire).
 Learn more about my DJ story here.

 Check out the most recent mixtape projects below…